-If your car doesn’t come with a complimentary point, you’ll need to contact a dedicated fitter.
-Some of these are big names you might have heard of before – BP Chargemaster, Pod Point or myenergi to name but a few.
+If your car doesn’t come with a charging point included, you’ll need to contact a dedicated fitter.
+Some of these are big names you might have heard of before – BP Chargemaster, Pod Point or myenergi to name a few.
 A list of authorised installers is available on the GOV.UK website.

-An install will usually include a home consultation visit – to assess the suitability and ensure you meet the criteria for the homecharging grant.
+An installation will usually include a home consultation visit, to assess the suitability and ensure you meet the criteria for the homecharge grant.
 Installation times obviously vary depending on where the point will be located and where the electricity supply enters your house.

 Non-EV Best Car Battery Chargers